swipswaps/blog-examples/README.md

 # Example code from [StackRox blog posts](https://www.stackrox.com/post/)

-This repository contains sample code and long-form examples used in posts o [www.stackrox.com](https://www.stackrox.com)
+This repository contains sample code and long-form examples used in posts on [www.stackrox.com](https://www.stackrox.com)

 ## Table of Contents